stephaniejnc/covid-19-tracker/README.md

 Honestly, thinking of an idea and executing it, and then demoing the project as a fully functioning web application within a span of 24 hours!

 ## What's next for COVID-19 Symtoms Tracker
 Fetching all users' data and have a generic analysis of most common symptoms and their respective timelines, finding the nearest doctor/health clinic, and custom web scraping with Beautiful Soup for the newsfeed.
+Currently, if you try it out on stephaniejnc.github.io/covid-19-tracker, it's only configured to display my calendar (as everyone has a unique Google Calendar ID and embed code!)